rust-lang/rfcs/text/0000-rust-analyzer.md

 However, in making the transition from the existing RLS setup to rust-analyzer, we have to be careful not to introduce user confusion.
 In particular, we wish to make the experience of "managing one's editor" smooth, both for:

-* existing RLS users (who need to transition from the RLS to rust-analyzer), and
+* Existing RLS users (who need to transition from the RLS to rust-analyzer), and
-* new Rust useres (who need to find and install rust-analyzer for the first time).
+* New Rust users (who need to find and install rust-analyzer for the first time).

 ## Separate goal: making the compiler more approachable via 'library-ification'

-Independently from IDEs, The compiler team has been pursuing a process of "library-ification", meaning convering rustc from a monolithic codebase into one with well-defined libraries and reasonably stable API boundaries.
+Independently from IDEs, The compiler team has been pursuing a process of "library-ification", meaning converting rustc from a monolithic codebase into one with well-defined libraries and reasonably stable API boundaries.
 You can find more details in the [design meeting from 2019-09-13][2019-09-13].
 The goal is ultimately for both rustc and rust-analyzer to be shallow wrappers around the same core codebases, as well as to improve the accessibility of the rustc codebase by having well-defined modules that can be learned independently.

 [2019-09-13]: https://rust-lang.github.io/compiler-team/minutes/design-meeting/2019-09-13-rust-analyzer-and-libraryification/